- College of Arts & Sciences

 Noyce Program for Undergraduates

-Noyce Scholars will be UP rising juniors and seniors with STEM majors (listed above).
-Scholars will be given a $10,000 scholarship in each of their junior and senior years, and a $20,000 scholarship to help pay for the MAT program.
+Noyce Scholars will be UP rising seniors with STEM majors (listed above).
+Scholars will be given a $10,000 scholarship in each of their senior years, and a $20,000 scholarship to help pay for the MAT program.
 Each Noyce Scholar will be obligated to serve two years as a teacher in a high-needs school for every year of scholarship.
 Scholars who do not complete the service requirement will have to repay a pro-rated amount based on the number of years served.

 Learn more about the undergraduate Noyce programs, or start your application: